rin4ik/rin4ik/README.md

     public function getFutureGoal()
     {
-        return 'Staying up-to-date on any new development trends';
+        return 'Staying up-to-date on new development trends';
     }
 }
 ```